 Let's view the statement another way, by modifying a few words - just to gain an unbiased interpretation and understanding of the verbiage being used:"... the right of the ladies to keep and bear purses, shall not be infringed."Do you understand the above statement?
 It simply states that a lady may keep (or own) a purse; such as to have it with her in the privacy of her home.
 It further states that she may bear it with her (sling it over her shoulder or bear it in her hand) when she goes somewhere.
 If we change the noun "ladies" to the noun "people" it means that anyone, regardless of gender, may legally exercise this freedom.
 Further, if we replace the noun "purses" with the noun "Arms", we have identified the right which is guaranteed by the simple language of the Constitution.
 Note that with this exercise we have not modified the structure of the sentence in any way - its meaning remains clear.
 This is not hard to understand.
 Try taking out your dictionary and looking up any of the words in the statement which cause you confusion.
 I suggest you pay particular attention to the transitive verbs "keep" and "bear".Additionally, the last word in the sentence, "infringed", is critically important as well.
-The phrase "shall not be infringed" means that laws enacted which trample upon even the edges or the "fringes" of this freedom are invalid.
+The phrase "shall not be infringed" means that laws enacted which attempt to impose restrictions upon even the edges or the "fringes" of this freedom are invalid.
 Think about it.

-Numerous comments from our Founding Fathers as well statements recorded within the Federalist Papers solidify the existence and importance of this freedom:“The Constitution of most of our states (and of the United States) assert that all power is inherent in the people; that they may exercise it by themselves; that it is their right and duty to be at all times armed.” – Thomas Jefferson, letter to John Cartwright, 5 June 1824
+Numerous comments from our Founding Fathers as well statements recorded within the Federalist Papers solidify the existence and importance of the 2nd Ammendment freedom:“The Constitution of most of our states (and of the United States) assert that all power is inherent in the people; that they may exercise it by themselves; that it is their right and duty to be at all times armed.” – Thomas Jefferson, letter to John Cartwright, 5 June 1824

 "...
 Let your gun therefore be your constant companion of your walks." - Thomas Jefferson, letter to Peter Carr, August 19, 1785